fltech-imbal/imbal/Dr. Chan Research Work Notes/Notes.md

 - Stratified sampling ($\checkmark$)
 	- Pass split percent, number of classes (but could be default, so calculate), and data ($\checkmark$)
 - Look into specifying weights for each sample in loss function (TensorFlow) ($\checkmark$)
-- Stratified sampling for weight (when batch > samples, oversample, but compensate with weight)
+- Stratified sampling for weight (when batch > samples, oversample, but compensate with weight) ($\checkmark$, but yet to compensate)
 - Find out how minibatches are created in TensorFlow (is there a way to modify it?) ($\checkmark$)
-	- Build a similar version that evenly distributes weights over minibatches, weights should sum to one across ALL samples
+	- Build a similar version that evenly distributes weights over minibatches, weights should sum to one across ALL samples ($\checkmark$, but all samples per batch, or all samples *globally?*)

 > In addition to the same interface (parameters) as tf's F1, use the same vocabulary in terms of parameter names.  ($\checkmark$)
 > Add checks on division by zero.
 If so, add epsilon (e.g. 1e-10) to denominator. ($\checkmark$)